-In evaluating the model output for consumer loan-backed ABS transactions, we select loss benchmarks referencing the Idealized Expected Loss table45 using the Standard Asymmetric Range, in which the lowerbound of loss consistent with a given rating category is computed as an 80/20 weighted average on a logarithmic scale of the Idealized Expected Loss of the next higher rating category and the Idealized Expected Loss of the given rating category, respectively.
-For initial ratings and upgrade rating actions, the upper-bound of loss consistent with a given rating category is computed as an 80/20 weighted average on a logarithmic scale of the Idealized Expected Loss of the given rating category and the Idealized Expected Loss of the given rating category and the Idealized Expected Loss of the next lower rating category, respectively.
+In evaluating the model output for consumer loan-backed ABS transactions, we select loss benchmarks referencing the Idealized Expected Loss table43 using the Standard Asymmetric Range, in which the lowerbound of loss consistent with a given rating category is computed as an 80/20 weighted average on a logarithmic scale of the Idealized Expected Loss of the next higher rating category and the Idealized Expected Loss of the given rating category, respectively.
+For initial ratings and upgrade rating actions, the upper-bound of loss consistent with a given rating category is computed as an 80/20 weighted average on a logarithmic scale of the Idealized Expected Loss of the given rating category and the Idealized Expected Loss of the next lower rating category, respectively.
 When monitoring a rating for downgrade, the upper-bound of loss is computed as a 50/50 weighted average on a logarithmic scale.
 That is, the benchmark boundaries of loss appropriate for evaluating rating category R are given by: